zuozhenggh/learning-library/developer-library/rest-services-for-adb/rest_services_for_adb/rest_services_for_adb.md

 ## **Step 2**: Load data into the database

 We need to load some data into the database so that we can create some REST services upon those tables and data.
 To do this, we need to login as our newly created user.
+We have two ways to switch users.

+**User Changing Method 1:**

+The first method requires us to sign out and back in.
 Start by clicking the Admin user dropdown menu in the upper right, then selecting Sign Out.

 ![](../images/SDW-7.png)